 - If you plead guilty immediately, you lose any opportunity to fight the DUI charge.

 - If you plead guilty immediately, you also lose any opportunity for a plea deal, if that is what would be best in your unique circumstances.
 Admittedly, a plea deal means you would plead guilty, but the process can render a better outcome than an immediate plea of guilty.
 In some jurisdictions, you may be able to plead down to a lesser offense.

 - The sentencing is often harsher when given in response to a plea of guilty during the arraignment, as opposed to what a plea deal can provide or a sentencing hearing after a plea is entered.
 The reason is simple: you have time to mitigate and negotiate.

 If it’s your first drunk driving charge, it can be tempting to plead guilty right away so that you can get the case over faster and get on with your life.
 But if you do not fight to get the charge dismissed or to get yourself acquitted, it will be your first drunk driving charge.
 With the latter on your record, you want to keep in mind that subsequent DUI convictions will assuredly lead to harsher penalties.

 Do I need a drunk driving lawyer in Colorado to win my DUI case?

-At The Harrell Law Firm, we know the law and the technical, scientific make-up of field sobriety tests, blood tests, and breath tests.
+At The Harrell Law Firm, PLLC, we know the law and the technical issues including, field sobriety tests, blood tests, and breath tests.
 We also know how to identify and proactively address any constitutional rights violations to benefit your case.
-Contact Sean P. Harrell today at 970-236-6576 to schedule a free initial consultation and get honest advice on your best legal options.
+Contact Sean P. Harrell today at 970-791-2006 to schedule a free initial consultation and get honest advice on your best legal options.